aaroncouch/developerweek_2020_workshop/README.md

 <a name="workshop_overview"></a>
 ## Workshop Overview

 So that's it!
-We've deployed our own globally-scaled monitoring stack to StackPath's Edge Comppute platform.
+We've deployed our own globally-scaled monitoring stack to StackPath's Edge Compute platform.

 We're now in a position to monitor for or even alert on any potential performance impacting events.